ecadlabs/signatory/README.md

 for secure handling of private keys.
 Most cloud based KMS systems offer a HSM backed mode, which is strongly recommended.

-Our goal in supporting multiple Cloud KMS/HSM systems so to prevent centralization on the _network_ or _infrastructure_ level.
-It is not optimal if we have the most decentralized network in terms of bakers, but a large majority operate on single infrastructure provider.
+Our goal in supporting multiple Cloud KMS/HSM services is to help in preventing centralization on the _network_ or _infrastructure_ level.
+It is not optimal for Tezos to have the most decentralized network in terms of bakers, and of those bakers, a large majority operate on single infrastructure provider.

 In the first year of the Tezos network operation, there was anecdotal evidence that a lot of bakers run on AWS.
 AWS is a superb provider, but